KarnerTh/xogs/notes.md

 - test default logger
 - sort by column header not by data key?
 - line wrap in detail page
+- read logs from file instead of stdin

 # backlog: